Nathan5563/mesh-lib/README.md

 - `std::vector<Face> faces`
   - `Face` is a struct composed of nine `size_t`s to index into the above vectors.

-Note that both `vertices` and `faces` are 0-indexed, so the obj input and output correctly handles 1-based indexing in the obj file by adding or subtracting 1 when appropriate.
+Both `vertices` and `faces` are 0-indexed, so the obj input and output correctly handles 1-based indexing in the obj file by adding or subtracting 1 when appropriate.
 All indices in this representation are positive, so negative indices in obj input are also resolved.

 `.mtl` parsing is not yet supported.